History of Welcome Break

 In April 1984, Hanson Trust, who had now acquired Happy Eater, acquired four "highly respected" motorway services from Ross, which they decided to brand 'Welcome Break'.
 The new Welcome Break head office was at Leicester Forest East and the company had inherited a good reputation.

 In this short period, the services used discreet colours and subdued lighting.
 The main restaurant was named Welcome Break, with a takeaway unit called Burger Break and, in some services, an ice cream kiosk.
 Electronic games were provided for children.

-They were soon bought by Trusthouse Forte in 1986 who decided to use the combined name 'THF Welcome Break' at their new Sutton Scotney services.
-In fact, they soon decided to use Welcome Break's name at their nine motorway services - using the popular brand's name to stop the notorious service station industry from damaging Forte's high reputation.
+Their small outfit was soon purchased by Trusthouse Forte in 1986, who decided to merge its assets and use the name 'THF Welcome Break' at their new Sutton Scotney services.
+Trusthouse Forte then decided to use Welcome Break's name at all nine of their motorway services, using the popular brand's name to stop the notorious service station industry from damaging Forte's precious reputation.
 The new brand was kicked off in 1988 with a TV advertising campaign.

 Just months after buying them, Granada upped the prices at all of their services given that they now owned over 75% of the motorway market: for example the M4 is 189 miles long and yet the only services which weren't owned by Granada were at the very end.
 It's not surprising that they did make their £500m.

 By now, Granada had grown so much they were investigated by the Monopolies and Mergers Commission, who put a cap on the prices at their services and insisted that they sold Welcome Break.
 After a £400m plan from ASDA to create motorway hypermarkets fell through, it was bought by Investcorp for £476million, but the whole event took almost 2 years - a time which angered many people, especially Roadchef.